Resentment runs deep in Azeri town hit by rioting

 “I don’t believe that this situation can spread to other regions as there is no basis for that,” Ali Akhmedov, deputy chairman of the ruling Yeni Azerbaijan party, told a meeting with residents on Friday.

 “And it’s not linked to this being an election year.
-There are just some destructive forces inside the country who are interested in the destabilisation of the situation, but they are weak.”
+There are just some destructive forces inside the country who are interested in the destabilization of the situation, but they are weak.”

 All that is left of the hotel now is some burnt black walls.
 It was set ablaze by a crowd of 3,000 after a mass brawl that started after the owner drove his car into an electricity pole and was suspected of being drunk.